LearningKijo/SecurityResearcher-Note/Day2-APT29-Part4-Midnight-Blizzard-MDE-EvaluationLab.md

 # Day 2 - APT29, Midnight Blizzard (NOBELIUM), Evaluation Lab
-> 📢 Microsoft has recently changed its naming taxonomy for threat actors, moving away from using element symbols to using [weather-related names](https://www.microsoft.com/en-us/security/blog/2023/04/18/microsoft-shifts-to-a-new-threat-actor-naming-taxonomy/).
+> 📢 April 18, 2023 - Microsoft has changed its naming taxonomy for threat actors, moving away from using element symbols to using [weather-related names](https://www.microsoft.com/en-us/security/blog/2023/04/18/microsoft-shifts-to-a-new-threat-actor-naming-taxonomy/).
 APT29 attack was named Midnight Blizzard in Microsoft's new naming taxonomy for threat actors.
 In this blog, I will use the name "NOBELIUM" instead of Midnight Blizzard.

 In Microsoft Defender for Endpoint's [Evaluation Lab(MDE)](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/evaluation-lab?view=o365-worldwid), Solorigate attack simulation(NOBELIUM) is covered.
 During this time, I will mainly focus on demonstrating MDE detection capabilities and how MDE captures the attack as EDR, XDR.
 Additionally, the available response capabilities of the product will be presented.